TessaMacNish/nextflow_pipeline_for_GATK_SNP_calling/README.md

 `DB_status` - When set to "create" will create a new genomics database.
 Otherwise it will update an existing database.

+'DB_prefix' - This controls what the genomics databases are named.
+The default is DV10_ and the corresponding chromosome name would be DV10_A01_DB for chromosome A01.

 An example of how to use the parameters when running your nextflow pipeline is below.
 All other parameters can be used in the same way.

 ``` bash